CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

 2. **Deploy Infrastructure:**
    - In the GitHub repository, navigate to the settings and add GitHub action secret and variable as below.
      - Create GitHub secrets with the same name as mentioned below.
-        - **SERVICEPRINCIPAL**: Create a secret to store service principal details.
+        - **SERVICEPRINCIPAL:** Create a secret to store service principal details.
 You can find the details in the Environment details tab of your environment.

           ```json
           {